gatsbyjs/gatsby-source-wordpress-experimental/docs/features/html-processing.md

 ## Gatsby Link

-Anchor tag src's in html that are links to your WP instance are automatically rewritten to relative links (`https://yoursite.com/beautiful-page` becomes `/beautiful-page`)
+Anchor tag src's in html that are links to your WP instance are automatically rewritten to relative links (`https://yoursite.com/beautiful-page` becomes `/beautiful-page`).
+For this reason, it's recommended to use your WordPress page and post uri's to create your Gatsby page paths.

 Anchor tags in html that are relative links automatically become `gatsby-link`'s so that navigation via html links are blazing fast.